magentabusiness/magentabusiness.github.io/products/paas/index.md

 </div>
 <section id="intro">
 	<main>
-		<h1 class="intro_title"><a href="what-is-thingsboard-cloud/">ThingsBoard Cloud</a> is a fully managed, scalable and fault-tolerant platform for your IoT applications</h1>
+		<h1 class="intro_title"><a href="what-is-thingsboard-cloud/">IoT Hub</a> is a fully managed, scalable and fault-tolerant platform for your IoT applications</h1>
 		<div id="labeling">
-        <p>ThingsBoard Cloud is for everyone who would like to use ThingsBoard Professional Edition but don’t want to host their own instance of the platform.</p>
+        <p>IoT Hub is for everyone who would like to use IoT Hub but don’t want to host their own instance of the platform.</p>
 		</div>
         <div id="cards" class="row">
             <div class="col-lg-6">